nimbix/jarvice-helm/README.md

 - `jarvice.jarvice_db.persistence.storageClass`
 - `jarvice.jarvice_registry.persistence.storageClass`

+* Selecting external, load balancer IP addresses

+By default, the load balancer installed for the target kubernetes cluster will likely select random IP addresses from the IP range it was configured to use.
+If specific IP addresses are desired from that range for external access to JARVICE (e.g. to provide a consistent DNS name or the like), it will be necessary to also `--set` the proper values to get the desired IP addresses.
+(Contact the kubernetes cluster administrator to determine which IP addresses are available.)
+To direct the load balancer to allocate specific IP addresses to the JARVICE services, here are the settings to use:

+- `jarvice_mc_portal.loadBalancerIP`
+- `jarvice_api.loadBalancerIP`

 * Site specific configuration

 The easiest way to configure all of the JARVICE options is to copy the default `values.yaml` file to `override.yaml`.
 It can then be modified and used as a part of the helm installation command:

 ```console
 $ cp jarvice-helm/values.yaml jarvice-helm/override.yaml